 First of all, give yourself a break.
 Failing probation is not uncommon.
 Studies suggest up to 20% of employees are let go.
 This is not a reflection on your overall abilities, and it need not affect your employability in future if you approach it positively.

-Here’s our top 3 things to do after failing probation:-
+Here’s my top 3 things to do after failing probation:-

 - Take some time to understand why you failed.
 If there was a reason for dismissal that was a genuine personal weakness, it will benefit you to address it before seeking your next job.